Nicole J. Wen

 Research

-I study cognitive and social development from an interdisciplinary perspective using a variety of methods to examine how children learn within and across cultures.
-I have explored how children flexibly use imitation and innovation for cultural learning and how this is socialized in both the U.S. and Vanuatu.
-Recently, I examined how cultural conventions, such as rituals, facilitate social group cohesion through in-group affiliation, group displays, and group monitoring.
+I study cognitive and social development from an interdisciplinary perspective using a variety of methods to understand how children learn within and across cultures.
+My research has explored how children flexibly use imitation and innovation for cultural learning, in both the U.S. and Vanuatu.
+I have recently focused on how cultural practices, such as rituals, promote group cohesion.

 Publications